MEF-BDA503/pj-nesipoglud/index.md

 ## Udacity Course Report

-I completed "What is EDA?", "R Basics" and "Explore One Variable" lessons at Data Analysis with R section. and completed tasks at problem set:Explore One Variable
+I completed "What is EDA?", "R Basics" and "Explore One Variable" lessons at Data Analysis with R section and tasks at problem set:Explore One Variable